TheMarex/ba-thesis/text/4_stabilizer.md

 ## Problems

-Some problems became immediately clear when testing the stabilizer proposed by Kajita.
+When testing the stabilizer proposed by Kajita, some problems became immediately clear.
 The ground reaction forces in dual support are oscillating wildly.
 Instead of a continuous force at about $0.5 \cdot f_g$ the forces on both feet oscillate between $0$ and $f_g$, the support foot changes in rapid successions.
 As outlines in section \ref{section:rigid-body-simulation} this is a result of the constraint solver method employed by \name{Bullet}.
 Subsequently the measured torques on the ankles did not follow the prediction as well.
-Please note that this is not merely sensor noise, these are the actual values used by the simulator.
+This are the actual values used by the simulator, not merely sensor noise.
 Even when adding mean-filters to smoothen the measured torques it was not possible to extract a meaningful control signal.
 Besides the sequential impulse solver newer versions of \name{Bullet} support a solver based on the Featherstone algorithm.
 Given the scope of this thesis, integrating that solver was out of question.
-Thus an alternative approach to stabilizing had to be found, but the Featherstone solver should be implemented in future work.
+Thus, an alternative approach to stabilizing had to be found.
+However, the Featherstone solver should be implemented in future work.

 ## Alternative approach {#section:alternative-approach}

-A simple heuristic, we used the controllers proposed by Kajita as inspiration and replaced the force and torque feedback with the pose error of pelvis and feet frames respectively.
+As a simple heuristic, we used the controllers proposed by Kajita as inspiration and replaced the force and torque feedback with the pose error of pelvis and feet frames respectively.
-The chest controller (Equation \ref{eq:chest-dampening-roll} and \ref{eq:chest-dampening-pitch}) Kajita et al. proposed for controlling the body posture where adapted to all control frames to provide a feedback on the pose error.
+The chest controller (Equation \ref{eq:chest-dampening-roll} and \ref{eq:chest-dampening-pitch}) Kajita et al. proposed for controlling the body posture were adapted to all control frames to provide a feedback on the pose error.

 This yields a controller that keeps the feet pose parallel to the ground, which is important when the swing foot touches the ground.
 Controlling the pelvis and chest pose to follow the reference also keeps the robot upright.
-It should be noted that it is not feasible to implement this stabilizer in practice.
+It is not feasible to implement this stabilizer in practice.
 As mentioned in section \ref{section:stabilizer}
 precisely estimating the pose of a robot is not easy.
 While the dampening controllers can be configured to smoothen a noisy sensor signal, a high level of precision is required to ensure a correct foot posture.